 Project Design Features, Mitigation Level of Significance Potential Environmental Impact Measures, Standard Conditions After Mitigation Long-Term Traffic Noise Impacts.
 Project-related traffic would upgrades, including but not limited to have mostly small (0.3 dBA or less) noise level increases along windows with Sound Transmission Class roadway segments in the project vicinity for the existing and future (STC)-30 or higher, have been included in the weekday and Sunday cumulative year scenarios.
 Because changes in plans for the western facade of the noise levels of 3 dBA or less are not perceptible to the human ear in Community Life Center along Crown Valley an outdoor environment, noise level increases associated with the Parkway to reduce noise levels associated proposed project would be considered less than significant.
 No with traffic noise to an acceptable level. mitigation is required.
-Crown Volley Dorburgy, Descuss the huffer area between the Crown valley Farkway.
-Decause the burlet area between the project buildings and crown valley rarkway includes only recreation areas, no mitigation is required to reduce the exterior noise level.
-Based on the United States Environmental Protection Agency's (EPA's) Protective Noise Levels (EPA 550/9-79-100 November 1978) standard building construction in warm climate areas such as southern California would provide 12 dBA in exterior-to-interior noise attenuation With windows or doors open interior noise levels in the frontline rooms/snaces facing Crown Valley Parkway within the Community Life Center, Christian Education buildings, and the Preschool/Administration building would potentially exceed the 45 dBA Community Noise Equivalent Level (CNEL) interior noise level recommended for noise-sensitive uses.
+Crown Valley Parkway.
+Because the buffer area between the project buildings and Crown Valley Parkway includes only parking and landscaped areas and does not have any outdoor recreation areas, no mitigation is required to reduce the exterior noise level.
+Based on the United States Environmental Protection Agency's (EPA's) Protective Noise Levels (EPA 550/9-79-100, November 1978), standard building construction in warm climate areas such as southern California would provide 12 dBA in exterior-to-interior noise attenuation.
+With windows or doors open, interior noise levels in the frontline rooms/spaces facing Crown Valley Parkway within the Community Life Center, Christian Education buildings, and the Preschool/Administration building would potentially exceed the 45 dBA Community Noise Equivalent Level (CNEL) interior noise level recommended for noise-sensitive uses.
 With windows closed, interior noise levels in the frontline rooms/spaces in the Community Life Center would also exceed the standard for noise-sensitive uses.
 Therefore, windows with Sound Transmission Class (STC) ratings provided by standard building construction (STC-24 to STC-28) would not be sufficient for the interior spaces inside the Community Life Center building facing Crown Valley Parkway.
 Mitigation Measure 4.10.1, which requires building facade upgrades, such